5 Strategies to be an Evidence-Based OT Practitioner

 4. CEU Courses

-However, not every CEU course is created equally.
+If you’re looking at other continuing education options, just remember that not every CEU course is created equally.
 When deciding to spend money on a course to further your education, there are a couple of important steps to take.

 One, find out if the course is approved by your state board and/or AOTA.
 While this is not a necessity for taking a course, it is typically required if you’d like the course to count towards continuing education requirements when renewing your license or registration.
 It also helps to weed out courses that may be of lower quality.

 Two, look up the evidence behind a course before signing up for it.
 This can sometimes be found in the information page for the course itself, though you can also do a database search to find all available info.
 Be wary of courses that claim to be evidence-based but only refer back to their own studies done in-house.
 While not necessarily a red flag, the highest level of evidence comes from unbiased studies done by third parties.